Last updated June 11, 2021

 Applications will start being accepted on March 15, including the payment of the $250 security deposit and $50 non-refundable application fee.

-The application for new students to apply to housing will open March 15 and remain open until May 6.
-Students may apply anytime within this timeframe.
+The application for new students to apply to housing will open March 15.
 Please review the application process to understand next steps and the timeline.
 The application will be in the MyCULiving housing portal.
 Students must first confirm their admission to CU and set IdentiKey security credentials before gaining access to the application.
 Please plan accordingly (confirm by May 1) as this process can take up to 3-5 business days and deadlines are firm.

 Because of the changes in our housing process, all first year students may now apply at any point for housing between March 15 and the closing of the housing application on May 6.
 We have created our timeline to give our students and families as much notice to our deadlines so they can make their decisions.
 We also communicate the timeline in emails and on our website.
 In order for us to have a fair and timely process, it is the student’s responsibility to meet all deadlines.
 Our deadlines are firm and unfortunately, exceptions will not be made if a deadline is missed.

 We certainly do understand that students may be making decisions amongst many institutions, and we want you to choose the university that is the best fit for you.
 We hope you choose CU Boulder!
 If you apply for housing now and make a decision not to attend CU, you will need to cancel your housing application by May 14, 2021, and we will refund your $250 housing deposit.
 Additionally, confirming to CU by May 1 should allow you to complete your application by the May 6 deadline.